-I admit, howsoever, it takes a lot to be motivated from successful people.
-People who have carved out a niche for themselves, ranging from the ladders of millionaire to billionaire, or people who have achieved their own set of tranquility.
+I admit, howsoever, it takes a lot to be motivated by successful people.
+People who have carved out a niche for themselves, ranging from the ladders of a millionaire to billionaire, or people who have achieved their own set of tranquillity.
 Each living with their own set of rule.

 A very simple rule indeed.

-Do, what you aspire to do.
-Be what you want aspire to be.
+Do what you want to do.
+Be what you aspire to be.